pmd/build-tools/README.md

 ## build-env

+Ubuntu Linux based, same as github actions runner, see [Virtual Environment](https://github.com/actions/virtual-environments).
-Ubuntu Linux based.
-Can be used to test the scripts.
+It can be used to test the scripts and perform the builds without github actions.

 Once build the docker container: